WWE Spoilers: Batista Is Back, Rousey Vs. Becky, And Huge Angle Reportedly Planned For ‘Raw’

 It appears as if the goodwill has run out and Batista is going to do whatever it takes to face Triple H at WrestleMania 35.

-What is the status of the Raw Women’s Championship?
+What Is The Status Of The Raw Women’s Championship?

-Last week, Becky Lynch appeared out of the crowd and attacked Ronda Rousey which led to the champ demanding she be reinstated.
-When Stephanie McMahon wouldn’t comply, Rousey threw her title belt on the mat and walked out of the ring.
+Last week, Becky Lynch appeared out of the crowd and attacked Ronda Rousey, which led to the champ demanding she be reinstated.
+When Stephanie McMahon wouldn’t comply, Rousey laid her title belt on the mat and walked out of the ring.

 Now, it’s not entirely certain if the champ is still actually the champ, but more will be known on Monday.

-Could there possibly be another reunion of The Shield even though Dean Ambrose appears to be leaving WWE in April?
+Could there possibly be another reunion of The Shield, even though Dean Ambrose appears to be leaving WWE in April?
 The first hints were dropped last week when Roman Reigns returned to the ring, but Wrestling Inc. said a huge angle is being planned for this week’s Raw and a reunion appears very likely.

 After #RAW this past week, and rumours of a possible reunion of The Shield… Do you want to see another reunion so soon? ???? pic.twitter.com/LfHHiZfhcW